-STUDENT SEARCH REPORT FORM

-Name of the student suspected, including age, grade, sex:

-Name address, and phone number of school official and/or school security officer conducting and witnessing search:

-Time and location of search:

-What is reasonably suspected?

-- □ a violation of Board and/or district policies, school rules

-- □ a federal, state, or local criminal law

-- □ an observed weapon or portion of weapon

-- □ an observed illegal item

-- □ an observed item believed to be stolen

-- anything which, because of its presence, presents an immediate danger of physical harm or illness to any person.
+STUDENT SEARCH REPORT FORM Name of the student suspected, including age, grade, sex: Name address, and phone number of school official and/or school security officer conducting and witnessing search: Time and location of search: What is reasonably suspected? ■ a violation of Board and/or district policies, school rules ☐ a federal, state, or local criminal law ☐ an observed weapon or portion of weapon ■ an observed illegal item ☐ an observed item believed to be stolen anything which, because of its presence, presents an immediate danger of physical harm or illness to any person.
 Why is this particular student suspected of this?
 What item related to the criminal law or school rule violation is being sought?
 What is being searched and how is it being searched?
 How is the item sought connected to the criminal law or school rule violation?

 Why is the item sought suspected of being presently located in the place searched?
 Does the search involve more than one student?
-(If YES, answer a, b, and c below) a.
+(If YES, answer a, b, and c below) Does the search involve more than one student?
+(If 1 ES, answer a, b, and c below) a.
 How many students (number)? b.
 Explain your reasonable grounds for believing that each student to be searched is in possession of the sought item. c.
 What investigative steps were taken before searching a group of students to narrow the field of suspects?
 Was information concerning the student provided by another person? (check appropriate line) School staff member Student Parent Other (identify) a.
-What did the person providing this information see or hear concerning the student and criminal law or school rule violation? b.
+What did the person providing this information see or hear concerning the student and criminal law or school rule violation?
+Student and chiminal law of School fully Molation: b.
 How did the person learn about the student's involvement with the item that is reasonably suspected? c.
 Was the information provided by a person involved with the item that is reasonably suspected?
 (If YES, answer "d" through "j") d.
-Was the information provided by a person with a reputation for telling the truth? e.
-Was the information provided by a person with a motive to lie or exaggerate? f.
+Was the information provided by a person with a reputation for telling the truth? f.
 Has this person provided reliable information in the past? g.
 Did the person make a statement against his or her own interest? h.
 Does the person providing the information have a motive to lie or minimize his/her culpability by falsely accusing another? i.
 Did the person provide information in exchange for leniency? j.
 Explain why the information is credible and how the information was corroborated. k.
 List any items found and where the items were found.